Table of Contents

 The accuracy and stability of the BE01 could be evaluated simply by probing its 25 MHz output with a frequency counter.
 An error of 1 Hz at 25 MHz translates to 390 Hz at 9750 MHz.
 For meaningful results, the accuracy of the frequency counter should be one order of magnitude better than the quantity being measured.
 Here, this means about 10 ppb.
 None of my lab instruments was suitable for this task, so instead I used the QO-100 beacons as a reference and I measured their apparent frequency after downconversion by the BE01.

 The stability and exact frequency of QO-100 beacons was a hot topic in early 2019.
-See [ESTEVEZ20190323] for a discussion of NCO artefacts, Doppler shift in geostationary Earth orbit, and possible upconversion offsets in the transponder.
+See [ESTEVEZ20190323] and [AT20190406] for a discussion of NCO artefacts, Doppler shift in geostationary Earth orbit, and possible upconversion offsets in the transponder.
 In summary, the beacons should be accurate to about 150 Hz (15 ppb), which is good enough for this experiment.

 The test setup is as follows: